blend/log-pipeline/README.md

 # log-pipeline
 Centralize all logs in a separate AWS account.
+See [blog post](https://blend.com/centralizing-logs-in-an-isolated-aws-account/).

 ## Deploying